sf-wdi-22-23/modules-22/w06-ruby/d3-dawn-oop/README.md

 *Hint: Create an instance variable (`@class_description`) inside the Monster class, then create a class method getter for it.

 **Challenge:** Give zombies and werewolves their own class descriptions.

+## Modules

+Ruby modules are like simplified classes that don't interact with inheritance in any way.
+We can use them to store constants, or add methods into other classes.

+**Challenge:** Create a `Flying` module.
+Give it a method `fly` that `puts` a message saying `"it soars across the sky"`.

+**Challenge:** Add the module to the `Bird` class and the `Plane` class below.